Woman with CPAP machine

 Jackery Portable Power Station Explorer 500, 518Wh Outdoor Solar Generator Mobile Lithium Battery Pack with 110V/500W AC Outlet for Home Use, Emergency Backup,Road Trip Camping (Solar Panel Optional)

 While many CPAP users are looking for a battery for camping, others simply want one to keep at home as a backup in case of power outages.
-For this purpose, the Jackery Explorer 500 Power Station is a great option.
+Whichever you’re after, the Jackery Explorer 500 Power Station is a great option.

 A range of ports makes this a versatile charging option across many devices beyond just a CPAP.
 It includes a 500W AC plug, two DC output ports, three standard USB ports, and a car/cigarette adapter socket that lets you connect anything you’d usually power from your vehicle.